particle-iot/docs/src/content/support/general/product-lifecycle-policy.md

 Two pre-release lifecycle phases — [**Alpha**](#alpha) and [**Beta**](#beta) — are designed to allow customers to begin safely testing the latest Particle technology and providing us with early feedback.
 Products then move to [**General Availability**](#general-availability), which signals production readiness.
 Some products and features will eventually become [**Deprecated**](#deprecated), then ultimately reach [**End of Support**](#end-of-support) (hardware only) and/or [**End of Life**](#end-of-life).

+Products in the pre-release phases (Alpha or Beta) or those on the path to being retired will be clearly marked as such in documentation and in the context of the product itself.
+Products without a qualifier can be considered to be Generally Available.

 ## Alpha

 **Alpha products are for early testing and validation by a private group of customers.**